Duty to defend: Another tool to help care for your clients

-Without title insurance the property owner’s lawyer or notary would explain the issue, the next steps and then quote the legal costs and expenses required to try and resolve the dispute/issue (even if it is a bogus claim!).
-Upon resolution, not only would the client be out legal expenses, but could be stuck with a diminution in value if the resolution is unfavorable.
+Without title insurance, you would explain the issue and next steps to your client.
+Then, you would quote the legal costs and expenses required to try and resolve the issue, even if it’s a bogus claim.
+Upon resolution, not only would your client be out legal expenses, but they could be stuck with a decrease in their property’s value if the resolution is unfavorable.

 The resolution with title insurance

-With title insurance in place, lawyers and notaries have the ability to explain the issue to the client and let the client know that since the claim relates to a covered title risk, all legal fees and related costs are covered under the policy.
-At this point, we would retain a lawyer to defend the insured’s interest in the land, often providing an option to the existing lawyer/notary to continue on with the file to ensure the client is handled with the best possible care without additional cost.
+With title insurance in place, you can explain the issue to your client and let them know that since the claim relates to a covered title risk, all legal fees and related costs are covered under the policy.
+At this point, FCT would determine the best way to see to the insured’s interests, sometimes even settling with the insured or retaining a lawyer to defend the insured’s interest in the land.
+This provides an option for you to continue with the file to ensure your client gets the best possible care, without additional cost.